LudlowFx/PlayMaker_SmartLocalization/README.md

 27/02/2015 : This package does not work with the 4.6.x versions currently.
 Playmaker 1.8 still not released the next update package is not yet defined!

+05/03/2015 : Currently rewrite all the scripts.
+New version supports Unity 5 soon.

 ## Description

 This bridge between Playmaker and SmartLocalization is currently in Beta version.